MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/message-analyzer-tutorial.md

   ---

   **More Information**
-  **To learn more** about working with PowerShell as an input source to Message Analyzer, see [Deriving Input Data with PowerShell Scripts]  (deriving-input-data-with-powershell-scripts.md).
+  **To learn more** about working with PowerShell as an input source to Message Analyzer, see [Deriving Input Data with PowerShell Scripts](deriving-input-data-with-powershell-scripts.md).

   ---